nidegen/nidegen.github.io/hyperlinks.md

 <body class="theme-base-0d">

 ## Some gems found on the web

+### E-Mobility.
+The future

+[Nico Berchtold](https://mobilityengineering.ch) The master of swiss e-mobility!

+[Designwerk](http://design-werk.ch) The home of all swiss e-mobility masters.

+[Kyburz](http://kyburz-switzerland.ch) The largest EV factory in Switzerland

+[E-Force-One](http://eforce.ch) A great spinoff from Designwerk.
+Leading the revolution for cargo.

+[Tesla](tesla.com) No comments needed I think...

 ### Wikipedia, the most addictive url around.

 #### Biology:
 [Marsupials:](https://en.wikipedia.org/wiki/Marsupial)
 Did you know that marsupials are born as a fetus?
 Worth to read!

+[Meat:](http://www.zeit.de/zeit-magazin/essen-trinken/2015-04/hausschlachtung-schwein-bauernhof) People tend to lose the relation to where the meat comes from.
+Why is it that eating muscles is more normal than eating organs?

 -